Mumbai (Maharashtra) and Karnataka

 On our first evening we were told that the Buddhist monks were going to have a huge candle procession, passing through the town.
 We walked down from our high-level hotel and we saw these men, some with naked arms under their deep-red robes, woolen at least.
 But, actually, quite a few of them were wearing woolen sweaters under their robes.
 They claim though that they can discipline themselves not to feel cold.
 It is faith that keeps them from freezing.
 Oh well…

-A mass of dark-red robes, the burning candles in cold hands and the snow; flakes falling in the waning evening light.
+A mass of deep-red robes, the burning candles in cold hands, snow flakes falling in the waning evening light.
 I will never forget that impressive sight.
 The next morning everything was covered in snow.

 During the couple of days we spent in McLeod Ganj, we went to a neighboring picturesque little town from where we went on a pleasant little hike to a narrow waterfall that fell over cliffs into a pretty valley.
 After a quick lunch on the worst sandwich I think I have ever tasted, we went to visit the “Tibetan Children’s Village” back to McLeod Ganj.
 The children who often first of all have to be taught the Tibetan language, were given a good education here, and a home.
 Health services were of course available, hospital and all.

 Since most of the refugee children had lived with Chinese families where they had been forced to live by the authorities, taken away from their parents, they did not even speak their own language.
 The Chinese politics in Tibet are not pretty.